Top 14 Beaches Near Manila To Visit In 2021

 Google Maps: Natipuan Cove

-Those are our top picks for the Beaches near Manila to visit this summer.
-If you happen to be overseas and are planning to visit the Philippines, now is the time to book a trip.
+Those are our top picks for the Beaches near Manila to visit for summer 2021.
+If you happen to be overseas and are planning to visit the Philippines, unfortunately at the time of writing, borders are still closed for foreign tourists.
+Make sure you keep checking in for updates or subscribe to the Deztreks newsletter below for updates.

 Please leave your comments below and share this article with friends and family!
 Also, please don’t forget to check out the related articles below.